It is recommended to successfully pass the exams of Business Ethics before attending this course.

 1. Introduction to the concept of Governing Sustainability and Sustainable Development

-To assess the role of governance for sustainability
+- To assess the role of governance for sustainability at societal and organizational level.

 2. Governing and Governance for Sustainability